chrisjbrown/matchum/README.md

       <button id="startBtn">Start</button>
     </div>

-And so on for as many pictures as you have/want.
+Here is a basic example of the HTML markup that you would need.
+Organize the main container (div#gameid in this case) and the ul's and li's however you like for as many pictures as you have/want.
 Matching pictures MUST appear next to each other in the list as this is how matches are determined.
-Only css restriction is that <li> tags must be relative for animations to work.
+Only css restriction is that <li> tags must be position:relative for animations to work.

 ***